Award Criteria and Guidance for the Historic England Angel Awards

 The award categories are:

-- Best rescue of a heritage site
+- Best Rescue of a Historic Building

 What ages are covered in the 'young people' category?